Expect to Pay

 size, quality, color, clarity and cutting!

-(This is where it benefits individuals or the trade to deal directly with a company/individual with more than 35 years in the gemstone trade.
+(This is where it benefits individuals or the trade to deal directly with a company/individual with more than four decades in the gemstone trade.
 All That Glitters' L. Allen Brown deals directly wiith associates living in other countries and travels in person around the world to make these direct purchases.
 Many times this includes purchasing the rough gemstones and faceting the gemstones using gemstones cutters in the United States!
 There is no substitute for experience and knowledge learned in the field...)

 Import History of Burmese Rubies: